ryosantouchh/ryosantouchh/README.md

 Hi 👋 My name is Kittitat Suntimak
 ==================================

-Software Developer | Muaythai Guy
+Backend Engineer
 ------------------

 I'm a former physiotherapist who have enthusiasm in tech and software engineering.
 After my career switching, I found myself have a crush on software development everyday.

 * 🌍  I'm based in Bangkok, Thailand
-* 🧠  I'm learning Go, Mathematics
+* 🧠  I'm learning Go, System Design
-* ⚡  Currently, Learning Muaythai

 ### Skills